Nigatsu/auth-exercise-angular/README.md

 **Methods:**

     * isAuthenticated() - return boolean value depending if token cookie is set
-    * authenticate(name, password) - authenticate the user given the name(user name) and password.
+    * login(name, password) - authenticate the user given the name(user name) and password.
 Set token cookie.
-    * expire() - de-authenticate the user and remove the token cookie
+    * logout() - de-authenticate the user and remove the token cookie

 and